OpenIDC/mod_auth_openidc/README.md

 *mod_auth_openidc* is an authentication/authorization module for the Apache 2.x
 HTTP server that functions as an **OpenID Connect Relying Party**, authenticating users against an OpenID Connect Provider.
-It can also function as an **OAuth 2.0 Resource Server**, validating OAuth 2.0 access tokens presented by OAuth 2.0 Clients.
+It can also function as an **OAuth 2.0 Resource Server**, validating OAuth 2.0 bearer access tokens presented by OAuth 2.0 Clients.

 Overview
 --------

 This module enables an Apache 2.x web server to operate as an [OpenID Connect](http://openid.net/specs/openid-connect-core-1_0.html)
 *Relying Party* (RP) to an OpenID Connect *Provider* (OP).
-It authenticates users against an OpenID Connect Provider, receives user identity information from the OP in a so called ID Token and passes the identity information (a.k.a. claims) in the ID Token to applications hosted and protected by the Apache web server.
+It authenticates users against an OpenID Connect Provider, receives user identity information from the OP in a so called ID Token and passes on the identity information (a.k.a. claims) in the ID Token to applications hosted and protected by the Apache web server.

-It can also be configured as an OAuth 2.0 *Resource Server* (RS), consuming bearer access tokens and validating them against an OAuth 2.0 Authorization Server, authorizing the Clients based on the validation results.
+It can also be configured as an OAuth 2.0 *Resource Server* (RS), consuming bearer access tokens and validating them against an OAuth 2.0 Authorization Server, authorizing Clients based on the validation results.

 The protected content and/or applications can be served by the Apache server itself or it can be served from elsewhere when Apache is configured as a Reverse Proxy in front of the origin server(s).